This article was originally posted on the Capgemini Engineering blog

 Day two started with Kevin Goldsmith talking about the value of learning from failures, drawing on lessons from Clippy and Spotify (where there is even a “fail wall”) and drawing an important distinction between two meanings of “fail-safe” - failure avoidance (which is almost impossible to achieve), and minimising the impact of failure.
 He also echoed Cate Huston’s point about blame, advising us ”don’t punish failure, punish not learning from failure”, and reminding us of the importance of doing retrospectives for everything, whether they were a failure or a success.

 Birgitta Boeckeler was next, underlining once again the importance of creating a common understanding in your team - in this case through creating just enough of the right kind of documentation.
-That common understanding can often be difficult to achieve on remote teams, as they incur "a tax on communication", as Mathias Meyer from Travis CI discussed, but while it may be necessary to make more effort, “less oral communication means more accidental documentation”.
+That common understanding can often be difficult to achieve on remote teams, as they incur “a tax on communication”, as Mathias Meyer from Travis CI discussed, but while it may be necessary to make more effort, “less oral communication means more accidental documentation”.
 He also made some interesting points about the influence of open source on company culture.
-While Capgemini are a big corporation, our team are rooted in and [committed to open source][open source], and I'm certainly aware of how that has helped to shape us, particularly in areas such as transparency.
+While Capgemini are a big corporation, our team are rooted in and committed to open source, and I’m certainly aware of how that has helped to shape us, particularly in areas such as transparency.

 On the subject of open source, Patrik Karisch introduced an automated accessibility testing tool - something I’ve been meaning to investigate for a long time, although I think there will always be value in real user testing.